pfgithub/scpl/docs/actions/adjustdate.md

 > This action is not yet complete.
 Some arguments may be missing.

+> This action requires that Shortcuts has permission to use [object Object].

 ### usage
-`adjustdate [???]`
+`adjustdate undefined=[???]`

 ### arguments
-unknown parameter type This paramtype is not implemented.
+This paramtype is not implemented.
 WFTimeOffsetParameter